 Between the years 2000 and 2003, the MPCA completed 11 EAWs for sewer extensions.
 Two of the 11 projects would have been below the new 2,000,000 gpd threshold for discharge to a WWTF with the capacity of 20 million gallons or greater.
 (EAWs were prepared on two sewers extensions less than 1,000,000 gpd as a result of petitions.)
 The change is warranted because sewer extensions within the Metropolitan Area are very routine, and the issues associated with them are typically related to enabling residential development.
 Municipalities in the Metropolitan Area are required to prepare Comprehensive Plans, which enable these municipalities to anticipate development.
 Moreover, a 1,000,000 gpd sewer extension represents no significant percentage of daily flow in treatment plants over 20 million gallons.
 The facilities in Minnesota are well above that - between 251 and 32 million gallons per day of average wet weather flow.
-Smaller communities frequently may not have comprehensive plans, and a 1,000,000 gpd sewer extension represents a much larger percentage of average wet weather flow in a WWTF of less than 20 million gallons per day.
-In fact, all but ten facilities in Minnesota have capacities below 10 million gallons per day.
+Smaller communities frequently may not have comprehensive plans, and a 1,000,000 gpd sewer extension represents of average wet weather flow in a WWTF of less than 20 million gallons per day.